Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: The `T' Approach to Critical Discourse Analysis

-The first phase, represented by the top bar of the `T', functions as an initial screening.
-It comprises a broad analysis across the corpus via relatively shallow versions of the CDA stages of description and interpretation, followed by a quantitative analysis to identify overarching patterns.
-The goal of this phase was to gain a detailed understanding of each author's adherence to TSD (cf. objective O1) and their responses to AI-related concerns (cf. objective O2).
-First, upon an initial reading of the texts, the point (i.e., the summary interpretation of the text intended by the author) and the intended target audience (e.g., peers, potential followers, adversaries) for each text were identified.
-This analysis is considered a relatively shallow interpretation because the situational and intertextual contexts of each text were not analyzed, as prescribed by Fairclough.
-Second, on a closer reading, each text was thoroughly annotated with objective-specific codes (cf. Tables \ref{tab:o1_codes} and \ref{tab:o2_codes}).
-Despite its thoroughness, this analysis is considered a relatively shallow description because the focus was on sentences rather than their linguistic features (e.g., vocabulary, structure, use of the passive voice).
-Finally, a statistical analysis was conducted, for which two metrics were developed (defined below).
-These metrics were used to analyze each text in isolation and to compare and contrast texts.
-Based on this quantitative analysis, specific phenomena were identified for further investigation in the second phase.
+The first phase, represented by the top bar of the `T,' functions as an initial screening.
+It comprises a broad analysis across the corpus using relatively shallow versions of the CDA stages of description and interpretation, followed by a quantitative analysis to identify patterns for investigation in the second phase.
+The goal of this phase is to gain a detailed understanding of each author's adherence to TSD (cf. objective I) and their responses to AI-related concerns (cf. objective II).

+This phase is composed of three steps.
+First, upon an initial reading, each text's \emph{point} (i.e., the summary interpretation of the text intended by the author) and its likely intended target audience (e.g., peers, potential followers, adversaries) are identified.
+Second, on a closer reading, individual sentences are annotated with custom codes corresponding to objectives I (cf. Table \ref{tab:1_codes}) and II (cf. Table \ref{tab:2_codes}), respectively.
+For example, the sentence ``Technology will usher in an era of prosperity for all mankind.'' would be annotated with codes TC-PD (Progress Driver) and CT-UF (Utopian Future).
+Finally, a quantitative analysis of code counts is conducted to determine the extent to which each text is pro- or anti-TSD.
+Each text is analyzed both in isolation and with respect to other texts to identify concrete phenomena to be qualitatively investigated in the second phase of the analysis.